Zarebin/internship-projects-react/apps/pair-matching/README.md

 A react pair matching game

 ### How to run
-1. Install requirements `yarn install`
+1. Install requirements `npm install`
-2. Start app `yarn start`
+2. Start app `npm run start`

 ### Build
-- To build project use `yarn build`
+- To build project use `npm run build`
+-